iftialmin10/finance-app/design/ui/manage-profiles.md

 ### Profile Management
 - `GET /api/profiles/rename/preview` — Preview how many transactions will be affected by renaming a profile.
 See [Profile Rename Preview API](./api/profiles-rename-preview.md)
 - `POST /api/profiles/rename` — Rename a profile and update all transactions in the database.
 See [Profile Rename API](./api/profiles-rename.md)
-- `GET /api/profiles/delete/preview` — Preview how many transactions will be deleted when deleting a profile.
+- `GET /api/profiles/delete/preview` — Preview how many transactions reference a profile.
 See [Profile Delete Preview API](./api/profiles-delete-preview.md)
-- `DELETE /api/profiles` — Delete a profile by permanently removing all transactions with that profile.
-See [Profile Delete API](./api/profiles-delete.md)
 - `GET /api/transactions` — Used for importing profiles from database.
 See [API Response Documentation](./api/transactions-list.md) and [Profiles Import API](./api/profiles-import.md)

-**Note:** Profile management operations (create, switch) are performed client-side using IndexedDB.
-However, when renaming or deleting a profile, the system first calls a preview API to show how many transactions will be affected, then after user confirmation, calls the actual operation API to update or delete transactions in the database.
+**Note:** Profile management operations (create, switch, delete) are performed client-side using IndexedDB.
+Renaming a profile still requires an API call to update transactions in the database, but deletion now relies solely on the preview API—if the preview shows zero affected transactions, the profile is removed locally with no further backend calls.
 The transactions API is also used for the "Import from Database" feature to extract profile names from existing transactions.

 **Storage:** Profiles are stored locally in IndexedDB.
 Transactions are stored in PostgreSQL (Neon) with profile names embedded in each transaction record.
 When a profile is renamed, both IndexedDB and all related transactions in the database are updated.